Arthur Moyse: Later years

+Legacy

-Academic curator Jessica Smith (2019) expressed her fear that Moyse's huge archive of material 'has all but disappeared'.
+In 2019 academic curator Jessica Smith expressed her fear that Moyse's huge archive of material 'has all but disappeared'.
 The Arts Council holds his work Private View in its collection.
 Chelsea Arts Club holds one of his works in its collection.
 And the Victoria and Albert Museum has a print by him in its collection.
+The John Rylands Research Institute and Library holds a substantial amount of cutting and original artwork by Moyse in its Dave Cunliffe Collection.
 His artistic and written works have become collectable.